yasserhous/PCAP-Analysis-with-Wireshark/README.md

 ### Finding and decoding the malicious powershell script
-When looking to find the malicious powershell script that was connecting to the C2 server, I found a powershell script in the list of objects on the PCAP file
+Upon examining the network capture file, I discovered a suspicious PowerShell script among the listed objects.

 ![image](https://github.com/user-attachments/assets/b364d061-7b4b-47ca-a83d-0981d9778004)

-When I opened the script, I found that it does not look like code, but rather a cypher.
-I used AI to understand how to decode the cypher.
-I understood that the cypher contained characters to obfuscate(these can be found from the first and last line of the ps1 file).
-I also understood that the remainder of the code is in base-64 encoding. the code to extract the malicious code in found here: https://github.com/yasserhous/PCAP-Analysis-with-Wireshark/blob/Master/decoder.py
+Upon opening the extracted script, it appeared heavily obfuscated, resembling a cipher rather than typical code.
+Utilizing artificial intelligence tools, I identified that the script contained extraneous characters intended solely for obfuscation, clearly indicated by the first and last lines of the PowerShell file.
+Further analysis confirmed that the core payload was encoded in Base64.

+The Python script developed for decoding and extracting the malicious payload can be found here: decoder.py.

-The malicious code is the following:
+The decoded malicious PowerShell script is:
 ```bash
 $fso = New-Object -Com "Scripting.FileSystemObject"
 $SerialNumber = $fso.GetDrive("c:\").SerialNumber